wraiford/encrypt-gib/README.md

 Instead, something like `foo({ name, x, y, }: ArgObjectType)` or `foo({ name, x, y, }: {name: string, x: number, y: number})` is used.

+## why does this lib exist?

+To provide an alternative post quantum candidate to supplement existing approaches to simplify encryption in order to...

+* maximize DRY-ness across distributed codebases
+* minimize surface attack area
+* minimize esoteric magic
+* maximize granularity for Merkle-based DLT functional programming, e.g. smart contracts, API+DIDs, etc.

+encrypt-gib is written as a standalone encryption library.
+But.
+It's a new world, one which I've been anticipating for 20+ years now.
+And these particular qualities were baked in specifically for use in an open, transparent ecosystem.
+This is especially true when used in tandem with the ibgib DLT protocol.
+The overall streamlined architecture unifies:

+* Version control for mostly text-based source codebases
+* Version control for AI model branching and mobility
+* Public Key Infrastructure, including Certificate Authorities
+* File replication across both fixed and ad hoc configurations
+* Consensus across both fixed and ad hoc configurations
+* Sovereign DLT-based identity
+* Multi/Cross-chain interoperability and collaboration

+**Novel innovation to transition from opacity to translucency.**

 ## general notes